Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 My approach: beyond simple removal

 Traditional blepharoplasty focused solely on removal: taking away skin, taking away fat, taking away muscle.
 This approach, while effective for some cases, often left the eyes looking "operated" or even prematurely aged.
-After all, aging is not just excess tissue; it is also loss of volume.
+After all, ageing is not just excess tissue; it is also loss of volume.

 My philosophy is different.
 I work with the concept of redistribution and replacement: I reposition the excess fat, add volume where it is lacking, and rejuvenate the skin with stem cells derived from the patient's own fat — a technique I detail on the page about facial fat grafting.
 The result is a naturally youthful gaze, not a "stretched" look.